libreobjet/open-guide/en/motivation.md

 ![_Portrait Bernard Stiegler_ − Mathieu Gabiot − Free art license](./images/Bernard-Stiegler.svg)

 > Bernard Stiegler is a french philosopher and head of the Institut de recherche et d'innovation (IRI), which he founded in 2006 at the Centre Georges-Pompidou.
 He is also the founder in 2005 of the political and cultural group, Ars Industrialis, and the founder in 2010 of the philosophy school, _pharmakon.fr_ […]
-His key themes are technology, time, individuation, consumerism, consumer capitalism, technological convergence, digitization, americanization, education and the future of politics and human society.
+His key themes are technology, time, individuation, consumerism, consumer capitalism, technological convergence, digitization, Americanization, education and the future of politics and human society.
 −[Wikipedia](https://en.wikipedia.org/wiki/Bernard_Stiegler )

 ### Thomas Chippendale